 Is It Okay To Tattoo Over Wrist Veins?

-When you peer down at your wrists, you may notice a blue tinge, or the protruding appearance of veins and tendons.
+When you peer down at your wrists, you’ll likely notice a blue tinge, or the protruding appearance of veins and tendons.
 This image can invoke anxiety in people wishing to get tattooed in this area.

 Common questions from concerned clients go something like this: